 Furthermore, there is evidence of positive ESG-related debt issuance.
-Although the issuance of green bonds fell by 25.6% globally in 2022 compared to 2021, certain experts attributed this to the broader decline in corporate bond issuance rather than a lack of desire from companies to issue the bonds or low investor demand.
-Some analysts have forecasted a rebound in 2023 thanks to supportive policies such as the United States' IRA (above).
+Although the issuance of green bonds fell by 25.6% globally in 2022 compared to 2021, green bond sales rose to USD 575 billion last year, beating 2021's USD 573 billion performance.
+Some analysts forecasted a rebound in 2023 thanks to supportive policies such as the U.S.' IRA (above).
 A 2022 study of a global panel of green and conventional bonds found that, on average, green bonds have a yield spread of eight basis points lower relative to conventional bonds.
 Green bonds also garner institutional support from international actors.
 For example, the UN Development Programme has promoted and assisted with the issuance of green bonds in numerous countries in the recent past, including Mexico's EUR 1.25 billion SDG bond issued in July 2021 and Indonesia's EUR 500 million SDG bond issued in September 2021.

-Gains through the establishment of a level playing field.
-The legal framework described in the section "ESG: Legislative and Judicial Action" above goes a significant way in ensuring that businesses are provided legal certainty and clarity, at both national and supra-national levels, in an area of the law that has often been filled with many, sometimes confusing, non-mandatory codes, principles and guidelines as to best practices.
+Gains through the establishment of a level playing field: The legal framework described in the section "ESG: legislative and judicial action" above is significant in ensuring that businesses are provided legal certainty and clarity at both national and supra-national levels.
+This is especially necessary in an area of the law that has often been filled with many, sometimes confusing, non-mandatory codes, principles and guidelines as to best practices.

-Gains from improved governance.
-A study by the Financial Times Moral Money Forum found that a long-term approach to corporate governance could have a positive effect on corporate and financial performance and long-term productivity.
-Such effects are competitive advantages that could make companies more attractive to investors and more successful in the long run.94
+Gains from improved governance: A study by the Financial Times Moral Money Forum found that a long-term approach to corporate governance could have a positive effect on corporate and financial performance and long-term productivity.
+Such effects are competitive advantages that could make companies more attractive to investors and more successful in the long run.116

-Valuation gains.
-One FactSet study95 suggested that companies under the Ethical Sustainability Index Europe and the MSCI Global Environment Index trade at about 12× the EV/EBITDA enterprise multiple, compared to 10× EV/EBITDA for the Stoxx Europe 600.
-A McKinsey survey of investment professionals suggested that the majority would be willing to pay a premium of about 10% to acquire a company with a positive ESG profile compared to a negative one.96 Similarly, a survey of private equity partners found that 54% had reduced a bid price after ESG due diligence, while 32% had increased the bid price.97 Other surveys have cast doubt on the extent to which market participants might in fact be willing to pay a premium for acceptable ESG performance, but suggest that the vast majority have reduced the valuation of an acquisition target or abandoned a deal because of poor performance on ESG factors.98
+Valuation gains: One FactSet study117 suggested that companies under the Ethical Sustainability Index Europe and the MSCI Global Environment Index trade at about 12x the EV/EBITDA enterprise multiple, compared to 10x EV/EBITDA for the Stoxx Europe 600.
+A McKinsey survey of investment professionals suggested that the majority would be willing to pay a premium of about 10% to acquire a company with a positive ESG profile compared to a negative one.118 Similarly, a survey of private equity partners found that 54% had reduced a bid price after ESG due diligence, while 32% had increased the bid price.119 Other surveys have cast doubt on the extent to which market participants might in fact be willing to pay a premium for acceptable ESG performance, but suggest that the vast majority have reduced the valuation of an acquisition target or abandoned a deal because of poor performance on ESG factors.120